How to Have an Accident in the Home

 How to Have an Accident in the Home is a 1956 animated short film featuring Donald Duck.
 It was released by Walt Disney Productions.

 Plot

 J.J.
-Fate lectures on how accidents aren't caused by "Fate", they are caused by people.
+Fate lectures on how accidents are not caused by "Fate", they seem to be caused by people's carelessness.
 Donald Duck is used as an example, being extremely accident prone.
 He highlights a series of mishaps that are caused, not by "fate", but by Donald's carelessness.